Quicklist: Types of Futons

 A metal frame futon has the benefit of lighter weight and, thus, more portability than a traditional wood frame.
 They can be molded into unique shapes that are difficult to attain with wood, and can often convert to a bed and back with more ease.
-However, they are not often as ornate or beautiful as wood, and can be less sturdy.
+However, they are often not as ornate or beautiful as wood, and can be less sturdy.

-Already one of the most versatile, utilitarian single pieces of furniture, futons also come in a range of playful styles and configurations.
+Already one of the most versatile, utilitarian pieces of furniture, futons also come in a range of playful styles and configurations.